 (1) People & Planet is the largest student network in the UK campaigning for social and environmental justice.
 We envision a future in which spiralling inequality, instability, climate crisis and resource depletion are reversed, and a world in which the balance of power in society has fundamentally shifted to an equal world that benefits all of us.
 Our mission is to build an empowered generation of change-makers who are equipped with life-long skills, motivation and networks to be a force for change in achieving a more equitable and sustainable world.

-(2) In 2021, the People & Planet University League ranked 154 UK universities – awarding them a First class degree, 2:1, 2:2, Third, or Fail – according to 13 criteria including: Environmental policy, auditing and human resources, and their performance in areas such as carbon reduction, waste and water recycling, student engagement, teaching and learning for sustainable development, energy efficiency, sustainable food and workers rights.
-The ranking combines information made public by universities online, with raw data obtained from the Higher Education Statistics Agency (HESA) 2019/2020 Estates Management Record (EMR) covering the period 01 August 2019 to 31 July 2020
+(2) In 2022, the People & Planet University League ranked 153 UK universities – awarding them a First class degree, 2:1, 2:2, Third, or Fail – according to 14 criteria including: Environmental policy, auditing and human resources, and their performance in areas such as carbon reduction, waste and water recycling, student engagement, education for sustainable development, energy sources, sustainable food and workers’ rights.
+The ranking combines information made public by universities online, with raw data obtained from the Higher Education Statistics Agency (HESA) 2020/2021 Estates Management Record (EMR) covering the period 01 August 2020 to 31 July 2021

-(3) The 2021 People & Planet University League was researched by a team of trained student and recent graduate volunteers between July-August 2021.Universities had to demonstrate evidence of fulfilling the criteria in the 2020/21 academic year.
-This year some questions had longer timeframes in order to account for the inability to carry out sustainability work during the pandemic
+(3) The 2022/23 People & Planet University League was researched by a team of trained student and recent graduate volunteers between July-August 2022.

-(6) At 07:00 9th December 2021 the full People & Planet University League ranking will go live at this address: https://peopleandplanet.org/university-league
+(6) At 7am on Tuesday the 6th of December the full People & Planet University League ranking will go live at this address: https://peopleandplanet.org/university-league